sparktsang/sparktsang.github.io/_posts/preach.md

 They would ask what books I had read to gain such insight.
 And when I could offer almost none even though I read a lot, I would see the suspicion in their eyes.
 I couldn't explain that the greatest value lies not in consuming a flawed knowledge system, but in having the ability to step back and question it from first principles.

 I realized then, with a profound, almost comical sense of despair, that we didn't even share a common language.
 I was speaking of architecture, and they were asking for paint samples.
-We were using the same English words—"value", "risk", "return"—but they were like false friends in a foreign language, words that looked the same but carried entirely different universes of meaning.
+We used the same words, but each of them pointed to a different universe.

 It was a failure of the most fundamental kind.
 It was the death of language itself.
 My truth could not be transmitted, not because it was complex, but because there was no shared vocabulary, no common ground upon which the first stone of understanding could be laid.

+We were not disagreeing on methods.
+We were inhabiting different ontologies.

 <!--Act II: The Death of Reason - The Sleeping Believers-->
 If the problem was the listener, then I would find better ones.
 My true hope lay with my "classmates", the tribe I had formed from the ashes of that fraudulent investment course.
 They were different.
 They had seen the value in my notes.
 Some seekers proceeded and paid a not-insignificant fee of nearly $2,500 to subscribe to my system.
 They were not just an audience; they were my first disciples.